Choosing The Best Charcoal To Use In Your Smoker

 Before exploring the top qualities of the best smoking charcoal, it’s important to understand the various types that exist in the first place.
 The following are the two main categories of charcoal you'll come across in the market.

-This is perhaps the most familiar and easily recognizable charcoal to most people.
+This is perhaps the most familiar and easily recognizable charcoal to most people who smoke.
 Briquettes are essentially wood chips and sawdust that have been compressed and bound together using a neutral agent.
 If you’re a newbie to smoking, this is the best fuel source to use.

-Once you’ve mastered the briquette technique, you’re now ready to graduate to next level smoking, and that’s using lump charcoal.
+Once you’ve mastered the briquette technique, you’re now ready to graduate to the next level of smoking: lump charcoal.
 Purists might argue that this is the most authentic form of smoking.
 Lumps are derived from chunks of hardwood and burn hotter and longer than briquettes.

 Here’s a little charcoal grilling pro tip for you: It doesn’t matter if you buy the best premium charcoal for your smoker grill.
 If you use toxic and overbearing chemicals to get the fire going, then it’s all a zero-sum game.
 In the end, that’s the flavor that gets infused into your meat.
 So unless you have a thing for chemical-flavored meat, it’s always better to stay away from lighter fluids and try to be as natural as you possibly can when starting the fire.